apexcharts/apexcharts.js/samples/source/docs.md

 * In order for charts to look the same for e2e testing purposes `Math.random` was overridden with a deterministic random number generator.

 * If one of &lt;vanilla-js-script>, &lt;react-script> or &lt;vue-script> sections is present in xml, html files will only be generated for formats with custom code.
 E.g. if only &lt;react-script> section is provided vanilla-js and vue format won't be generated.

+* Non-xml files are just copied with the same relative paths.